 - Wedding budget: will indicate whether it’s an extravagant or an more intimate event, and you can’t sign any wedding venue contract before knowing exactly how it’s going to effect the rest of your budget.
 Your wedding venue can cost up to 50% of your entire budget (if catering is included) and if you opt for a dry-hire/DIY venue, there’s a lot of other budgeting to do to make it work.

 - Season/date also has a part to play in choosing your wedding venue – if you are planning a wedding in a short space of time, you are less likely to secure an in-demand wedding venue on popular weekends.
 You can save a substantial amount by having an off-peak (weekday) or winter wedding – New Zealand has some incredible venues for those.

 What are your Wedding Venue priorities?

 Wedding planning always comes back to priorities, because for most people, you can’t have everything.
 Think about your wedding venue priorities, such as the ideal style, theme for decor, the date you’d ideally book, guest capacity and whether you’ll have your your ceremony and reception at different locations, or if you want an all-in-one wedding venue.
+For example, If you have not prioritised a large spend on décor and flowers, but the space is very bare and will require a lot of decorating, you may have to reallocate your budget to achieve the look you want.
 You may not be able to get everything you want from your wedding venue, so prioritise which elements are most important.

 For example, our priorities were to take our guests out of Auckland city (and therefore we needed plenty of accommodation on-site or nearby); to find a venue that could host both the wedding ceremony and the reception dinner; and, of course, we wanted to showcase one of the most beautiful spots of New Zealand to our international guests (and which would look stunning in photos).